Zer0CoolX/Dell-S2716DGR-Calibration-Guide/README.md

 A reboot may not be needed, but I would recommend it anyhow.

 ### 2 - OSD Calibration
 These settings are applied directly on the monitor using the front panel (bottom right) physical buttons.
-The user manual for the Dell S2716DG clearly explain what each button does, but it is pretty intuitive even without that.
+The user manual for the Dell S2716DG clearly explains what each button does, but it is pretty intuitive even without that.

 I recommend the following settings:
 #### Monitor Settings